Canon 1100D vs 5D Mark II

 Body comparison: Canon 1100D vs 5D Mark II

 An illustration of the physical size and weight of the Canon 1100D and the Canon 5D Mark II is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1100D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark II is notably larger (33 percent) than the Canon 1100D.
 Moreover, the 5D Mark II is substantially heavier (72 percent) than the 1100D.
 It is noteworthy in this context that the 5D Mark II is splash and dust-proof, while the 1100D does not feature any corresponding weather-sealing.